 By keeping track of the number of times that the discount code was used, you can measure how many recipients responded positively to your direct mail.

 As well as increasing the likelihood of customer engagement, this tactic also pairs perfectly with larger campaigns.

 For instance, if you are running a promotion or are looking to target a specific audience.

-While they can be used as a method of performance tracking in their own right, discount codes can also be used in conjunction with any of the following examples to maximise engagement rates.
+While they can be used as a method of performance tracking in their own right, discount codes can also be used in conjunction with any of the following examples to maximize engagement rates.

 Featuring URLs to Monitored Web-Pages

 Feature a CTA directing your recipients to a specific web-page through which their visit can be measured.
-This way, you can see just how many individuals are responding positively to you campaign.
+This way, you can see just how many individuals are responding positively to your campaign.